sharpvik/blackbox/README.md

    writing it to `net/http.ResponseWriter`
 3. Well tested with an **average coverage of 85%** across all packages
-4. Extendable architecture: if you need more filters or additional middleware, just implement your own by implementing interfaces like `blackbox.Filter`.
+4. Extendable architecture: if you need more filters or additional middleware, just implement your own by implementing interfaces like `blackbox.Filter`
 5. As a bonus, `blackbox.Response` supports JSON serialization out of the box: just call `resp.EncodeJSON(object)` and you're golden!